netik/arduinogameshow/README.md

-This a software and hardware project to build a small arduino based game show that allows for up to four players.
+This a software and hardware project to build a small Arduino based game show that allows for up to four players.
 Players can "buzz in" to answer trivia questions or otherwise and there are a number of features that allow you to customize the game build into the software.